yashv0ra/CS-180-Team-Project/README.md

 picking a user to talk to and send messages to, searching for, adding, removing, blocking, or unblocking a friend, changing a restriction placed on another user, or exiting the system.

-The **ClientThread** class contains four fields: a ServerSocket named serverSocket, a String named host, an int named port, and a Socket named socket.
+The **ClientThread** class contains three fields: a String named host, an int named port, and a Socket named socket.
 There is also a ClientThread constructor which sets the host, port, and socket variables.
 The class also contains a void run method which allows the client to connect to the server.
 Finally, the socket variable has a getter method named getSocket.